WiFi Sensing: Industry Associations

 The Wireless Broadband Alliance (WBA) has taken proactive measures to foster industry awareness and comprehension of Wi-Fi Sensing by instituting a specialized workgroup dedicated to this technology domain.
 As part of their educational initiative, the WBA created a Wi-Fi Sensing workgroup which has released a series of white papers addressing various facets of Wi-Fi Sensing.
 In October 2019, The Wireless Broadband Alliance (WBA) published an industry white paper, Wi-Fi Sensing: A New Technology Emerges, providing a comprehensive analysis of existing Wi-Fi standards discerning gaps and unexplored domains that hold promise for potential enhancements.
 The paper explores early applications of Wi-Fi Sensing, including motion detection, gesture recognition, and biometric measurement.
 Moreover, it identifies potential business opportunities within the home security, health care, enterprise, and building automation/management markets.
 Subsequently, the WBA supplemented this foundational document with additional white papers on “Wi-Fi Sensing:Test Methodology and Performance Metrics” and “Wi-Fi Sensing: Deployment Guidelines”, extending these resources to its membership base.

-The IEEE 802.11bf Task Group, operating within the broader IEEE 802.11 Working Group, is diligently working on the standardization of Wi-Fi Sensing.
+The IEEE 802.11bf Task Group, operating within the broader IEEE 802.11 Working Group, is working on the standardization of Wi-Fi Sensing.
 Recognizing the growing importance and potential of Wi-Fi Sensing in various applications, spanning from smart homes to healthcare, the task group aims to establish a unified framework for its implementation.
 Their efforts revolve around defining technical specifications and protocols to ensure interoperability, reliability, and operational efficiency of Wi-Fi Sensing technologies.
 By setting these standards, the IEEE 802.11bf Task Group is facilitating an integrated and harmonized adoption of Wi-Fi Sensing across industries, ensuring seamless communication among devices and systems thereby maximizing the benefits of this innovative technology.

+Concerns

+In 2026 researchers at the Karlsruhe Institute of Technology (KIT) demonstrated that standard WiFi networks using this technique can be used to identify individuals with very high accuracy, raising significant privacy and surveillance concerns.
+Their method exploited beamforming feedback information (BFI) which is data exchanged between WiFi devices and routers to optimise signal transmission, and then combines it with machine-learning techniques.

+Critics argue that the technology effectively transforms ordinary WiFi infrastructure into a form of passive surveillance.
+Potential uses include tracking people's movements through public spaces, commercial venues, or other locations equipped with WiFi networks, often without their knowledge or consent.
+The researchers warned that such systems could be used by both private organisations and public authorities for continuous monitoring.